morannlx/libhza/README.md

         // Set settings before the main shell can be created Shell.enableVerboseLogging = BuildConfig.DEBUG;
         Shell.setDefaultBuilder(Shell.Builder.create()
-            .setFlags(Shell.FLAG_REDIRECT_STDERR)
-            .setTimeout(10)
-        );
+            .setFlags(Shell.FLAG_MOUNT_MASTER)
+            .setInitializers(ShellInit.class)
+            .setTimeout(10));
     }

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
+        showSplashScreen();
-        // Preheat the main root shell in the splash screen
+        // As an example, preload the main root shell in the splash screen
-        // so the app can use it afterwards without interrupting
+        // so the app can use it afterwards without interrupting application
-        // application flow (e.g. root permission prompt) Shell.getShell(shell -> {
+        // flow (e.g. waiting for root permission prompt) Shell.getShell(shell -> {
-            // The main shell is now constructed and cached
+            // The main shell is now constructed and cached exitSplashScreen();
-            // Exit splash screen and enter main activity Intent intent = new Intent(this, MainActivity.class);
-            startActivity(intent);
-            finish();
         });
     }
 }